MartSten/Cloud-assignment-1_Simple-API-on-Heroku/README.md

 This was a project for the cloudtechnologies course at NTNU.

 The application is an API that fetches some information about a github project using the github API and a user provided url.
+The information is shown as a json object in the browser.

-The application is currently running on Heroku!
+### The application is currently running on Heroku!

 You can test it here: https://fierce-temple-17877.herokuapp.com/projectinfo/v1/github.com/MartSten/ob1